How to Become a Speech Therapist in Indiana

 The wide array of speech-language service providers in Indiana are working hard to meet the growing demand, opening up internship opportunities for grad students and creating new jobs.

-To keep up with demand and reach the projected need for 3,303 total SLP licensees by 2024, some 1,370 positions must be filled in the state during that time frame.
 Some of the top employers of SLPs in Indiana include research, education, and services institutions.
 Public health programs like the United Health Services – Hearing and Speech Center through the Indiana State Department of Health are also major employers.

 To qualify for licensure and become a speech therapist in Indiana, you must meet the requirements set forth by the Speech-Language Pathology Audiology Board, which include earning a master’s degree in speech-language pathology, completing a nine-month clinical fellowship, and passing the national SLP Praxis exam.